turnede0/pdlmaterial/introduction_to_FPGA/README.md

 ## Programmable Logic Device(PLD)
-Programmable Logic Device are digital IC with numerous digital logic gates built in.
-Engineers and developers can design and program the digital logic inside it using **Hardwawre Description Language(HDL)**.
+Programmable Logic Devices are digital ICs with numerous digital logic gates built in.
+Engineers and developers can design and program the digital logic inside it using **Hardware Description Language(HDL)**.

 ### Read-Only Memory(ROM)
-Before digital logic array IC, engineer tried to use ROM to represent combinational logic circuit.
+Before the digital logic array IC, the engineer tried to use ROM to represent combinational logic circuits.
 Electrically Erasable Programmable ROM(EEPROM) was commonly used.
-However, using memory device to represent digital logic circuit is slow and cost-ineffective.
-Thus, array circuit built by numerous interconnected logic gates is widely used for PLD instead.
+However, using a memory device to represent digital logic circuits is slow and cost-ineffective.
+Thus, an array circuit built by numerous interconnected logic gates is widely used for PLD instead.

 ### Programmable Logic Array(PLA) and Programmable Array Logic(PAL)
 Both PLA and PAL consist of an AND Array and an OR Array.